This topic describes the hardware, software, and user requirements for installing Tamr Core, and lists supported browser versions.

-- You can access the user interface for Tamr and Tamr APIs over a single port for inbound web access.
-The default HTTP port Tamr uses is
+You can access the Tamr Core user interface and APIs over a single port for inbound web access.
+The default HTTP port Tamr Core uses is

-- Tamr and its dependent services use other ports, but these typically do not need to be exposed for inbound access.
+Tamr Core and its dependent services use other ports, but typically these ports do not need to be exposed for inbound access.

-- Optionally, we recommend to make the monitoring port accessible for inbound web traffic.
+Optionally, Tamr recommends that you expose the monitoring port for inbound web traffic.
 The default port number is

 31101.
 For more information, see Monitoring.

-Tamr requires PostgreSQL v12.
-Since Postgres 10, minor releases of Postgres contain only bug and security fixes.
-These minor releases are fully compatible with each other.
-We recommend installing or upgrading to the latest minor version of Postgres 12.
+Tamr Core requires PostgreSQL v12.
+To ensure your installation has the latest bug and security fixes, install or upgrade to the latest minor version of PostgreSQL v12 .
 See Installing Postgres and Upgrading Postgres.